-In the religious sphere, such a way could be sought between different confessions or even religions.
+In political and religious spheres, such a way could be sought between different orientations or even religions.
 Rough sudden changes encounter huge and mostly insurmountable difficulties.
-However, small adjustments may only be possible in personal life because they can be done in almost unnoticed and thus relatively safe manner.
-There are many examples of well-known people who showed themselves publicly as religious, but their private life turned out to be quite different.
+However, small adjustments may be possible, because they can be done in almost unnoticed and thus relatively safe manner.
+For instance, there are people who showed themselves first as religious, but turned out to be quite different following aims of secularization.

-In economy, the effects can be measured particularly well and dosed accordingly, which, however, appears to be inadequately done in practice.
-Furthermore, a choice often is only provided between "yes" or "no".
-Diverging options, especially relating to deregulation and subsidization, can be useful on a punctual basis, but they must not be a permanent solution.
-So why not use these measures temporarily and, for example, automatically being reduced?
-This would be a practical Middle Way that could be adapted to the actual situation.
+So a choice might only be provided between "yes" or "no".
+Deciding between diverging options, especially relating to deregulation and subsidization, can initially be useful on a punctual basis, but must not be a fixed solution.
+Therefore why not use these measures temporarily and, for example, having them automatically being reduced?
+This would be practical by more or less permanent balancing that can be adapted "on the way" to the actual situation.

 Similar solutions certainly exist in the other areas mentioned above.